 - Red Chili Powder: 2 Tsp.

 - Wash and pat dry Mutton pieces.

-- Prepare marinade with half of turmeric powder, red chilli powder, ginger-garlic paste and curd and add mutton pieces to the marinade and leave it for 1.5 hours.
+- Prepare marinade with half of turmeric powder, red chili powder, ginger-garlic paste, and curd and add mutton pieces to the marinade and leave it for 1.5 hours.
 I prefer to marinate mutton overnight.

 - Hit oil in a deep pan and fry potatoes till those turn golden yellow (not fully done) and keep them aside.

-- In the same oil add bay leaf, dried red chilli and chopped onions and sugar.
+- In the same oil add bay leaf, dried red chili and chopped onions and sugar.
 Sauté till onions turn light brown.

-- Add remaining ginger-garlic paste, salt, red chilli powder, Garam masala powder, Cumin Powder and Coriander powder.
+- Add remaining ginger-garlic paste, salt, red chili powder, Garam masala powder, Cumin Powder and Coriander powder.

 - Add chopped/ pureed tomatoes to the mixture and cook for 5-7 minutes in medium flame till oil separates out from the mixture.